Repellista/Phylogenetics_2024/hw3/report.md

 This research is aimed at clarifying the phylogenetic position of different Testudines, namely Chelonidae, Dermochelyidae, Testudinidae, Emydidae and Trioychidae families.
 Chelonidae and Dermochelyidae belong to sea turtles from a common superfamily Chelonioidea, whereas Testudinidae include terrestial tortoises.
 Emydidae is represented by asemiaquatic Trachemys scripta elegans, and Trionyx triunguis is a freshwater turtle from Trioychidae family.
-The assumptions were that Testudinidae, being the only terrestrial turtles here, form a separate clade to all others.
-Study[1] claimed that Emydidae were more closely related to Testudinidae, and Chelonioidea formed sequential sister groups to them, with Dermochelyidae forming a monophyletic group.
-Study[2] opposed it by telling that Tryonichia stand distinct to other turtles and that Dermochelyidae is a sister taxon to Chelonidae.
+The research is aimed as clarifying the order of divergence of sea, terrestrial and freshwater turtles.
+Study[1] claimed that Emydidae were more closely related to Testudinidae.
+Study[2] was telling that Tryonichia stand distinct to other turtles.

 # Methods
 Samples for 9 species of turtles were accessed from Genbank.
 Table with accession numbers was taken from study [2].
 Alligator missipiensis was chosen as outgroup.
 Four gene markers were chosen: 12S, 16S, COI and RAG-1.